Neural decoding: Spatial resolutions

 Much of the neural decoding problem depends on the spatial resolution of the data being collected.
 The number of neurons needed to reconstruct the stimulus with reasonable accuracy depends on the means by which data is collected and the area which is being recorded.
 For example, rods and cones (which respond to colors of small visual areas) in the retina may require more recordings than simple cells (which respond to orientation of lines) in the primary visual cortex.

-Previous recording methods relied on stimulating single neurons over a repeated series of tests in order to generalize this neuron's behavior.
+Previous recording methods relied on stimulating single neurons over a repeated series of tests to generalize this neuron's behavior.
 New techniques such as high-density multi-electrode array recordings and multi-photon calcium imaging techniques now make it possible to record from upwards of a few hundred neurons.
 Even with better recording techniques, the focus of these recordings must be on an area of the brain that is both manageable and qualitatively understood.
 Many studies look at spike train data gathered from the ganglion cells in the retina, since this area has the benefits of being strictly feedforward, retinotopic, and amenable to current recording granularities.
 The duration, intensity, and location of the stimulus can be controlled to sample, for example, a particular subset of ganglion cells within a structure of the visual system.
 Other studies use spike trains to evaluate the discriminatory ability of non-visual senses such as rat facial whiskers and the olfactory coding of moth pheromone receptor neurons.

 Even with ever-improving recording techniques, one will always run into the limited sampling problem: given a limited number of recording trials, it is impossible to completely account for the error associated with noisy data obtained from stochastically functioning neurons.
 (For example, a neuron's electric potential fluctuates around its resting potential due to a constant influx and efflux of sodium and potassium ions.)
 Therefore, it is not possible to perfectly reconstruct a stimulus from spike data.
 Luckily, even with noisy data, the stimulus can still be reconstructed within acceptable error bounds.